 Children: with Jean (Childs) Young: Andrea, Lisa, Paula, Andrew III

-Other Facts: Began working with voter registration and voter education projects while working for the National Council of Churches.
-Young started working with Dr. Martin Luther King Jr. at this time.
+Began working with the National Council of Churches on voter registration and voter education projects.
+Young also started working with Dr. Martin Luther King Jr. at this time.

 Made a speech in the House of Representatives supporting President Richard Nixon’s choice of Gerald Ford as vice president.
 Is the only African-American who voted for Ford’s confirmation.

-Timeline: 1955 - Is ordained a minister in United Church of Christ.
+1955 - Is ordained a minister in the United Church of Christ.

 mid-1950s - Pastor to several churches in Alabama and Georgia.